Church fire in Queens appears to have been caused by lightning strike

-SOUTH OZONE PARK, Queens (WABC) -- As storms tore through the area on Wednesday evening, a fire at a church is Queens is believed to have been caused by a lightning strike.

-The FDNY responded to the fire just after 7:30 p.m. at the church on Sutter Avenue.
+The FDNY responded to the fire at the Spirit and Truth Christian Church on Sutter Avenue just after 7:30 p.m.

+Crews worked hard to save the house of worship as flames raced up the front of the building, right beneath the steeple.

+Neighbors say the clap of thunder that preceded the fire was even more dramatic than the actual flames.

 RELATED | Storms expected to pick back up Thursday